 Before you use a conveyancer

-You can check if your conveyancing agent if licensed by contacting your local Licensing NT office.
+You can check this by contacting your local Licensing NT office.

 What a conveyancer charges

 Before signing a contract of sale, you should talk to a few conveyancers and compare their fees.